daukabase/daukabase/README.md

-# Salem, I'm Daulet Almagambetov 👋
+# Salem, I'm Daulet 👋

 ### 🙋‍♂️ About

 - 🏙️ I live in cold and beautiful city Astana in Kazakhstan
-- 👨🏽‍💻 I've been into iOS Software Engineering 5+ years
+- 👨🏽‍💻 I've been into iOS Software Engineering 6+ years
 - 🏀 basketball and 👟 running to stay healthy
 - 🧘🏾 Mindfullness
 - 🦾 AI powered biomachine